davidireland3/davidireland3.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the University of Warwick.
-My research interests include all things Reinforcement Learning, with my particular focus being on applications where the state can be represented as a graph, such as Combinatorial Optimisation.
-Owing to this, I am also interested in advances in Geometric Deep Learning.
-My supervisor is [Professor Giovanni Montana]([url](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/montana/)) of the Statistics Department at the University of Warwick.
+I am a PhD student at the University of Warwick under the supervision of [Professor Giovanni Montana]([url](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/montana/)) of the Statistics Department at the University of Warwick.
+My research interests include all things reinforcement learning (RL), with my particular focus during my PhD being on problems where the state and/or action space have some combinatorial aspect to them.
+My first paper, published at ICML, looked at using RL to help solve combinatorial optimisation problems.
+We used RL to help existing heuristic solvers scale up to solve problems on graphs with millions of nodes/edges.
+More recently, I have been interested in works with high-dimensional discrete action spaces.
+This work ties closely with multi-agent RL, which I am also interested in.

 Previously I was at the University of Lancaster where I completed a BSc in Mathematics and an MSc in Statistics.
 My MSc thesis was titled "Multi-armed bandits and their uses in clinical trials".